unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 #### Spell Range

 The target of a spell must be within the spell’s range.
-For a spell like _magic missile_, the target is a creature.
+For a spell like _tek missile_, the target is a creature.
 For a spell like _fireball_, the target is the point in space where the ball of fire erupts.

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the _shield_ spell, affect only you.
 These spells have a range of self.